Usha Prashar, Baroness Prashar: Iraq Inquiry

 Since July 2009, Baroness Prashar has served on the Iraq Inquiry.
 She was sworn of the Privy Council the same year to facilitate access to the classified information related to the Iraq War.

 UK Community Foundations

 She previously served as the Honorary President of UK Community Foundations (UKCF), the umbrella organisation for all community foundations, providing philanthropic advice to clients and delivering UK-wide grant-making programmes.

 Honours and styles

 Honours

-She was appointed to the Order of the British Empire as a Commander (CBE) in the 1995 New Year Honours, and was made a life peer on 15 July 1999 as Baroness Prashar, of Runnymede, in the County of Surrey.
+She was appointed as a Commander of the Order of the British Empire (CBE) in the 1995 New Year Honours for services to community relations, and was made a life peer on 15 July 1999 as Baroness Prashar, of Runnymede, in the County of Surrey.

-In 2016, she was awarded honorary Doctor of Law by University of London.
-Later in 2018, was awarded an honorary Doctor of Literature from Kalinga Institute of Industrial Technology in India.
+In 2016, she was awarded an honorary doctorate of law by the University of London.
+Later in 2018, was awarded an honorary doctorate of literature from Kalinga Institute of Industrial Technology in India.